epiclabs-uc/etherdune/README.md

 * Download dependency libraries:
   * FlowScanner - scanf-like state machine for extracting data out of streams
   * ACross - cross-compile toolkit and runtime
-* Download EtherFlow from GitHub
+* Download EtherDune from GitHub
 * Install by adding the contents of each .zip file to your Arduino libraries folder